Digital ethnographies

 Each participant story has a second page completely dedicated to photo, audio, videos, and text snippet responses from their digital diaries, with callouts and edits for digestibility, to bring their stories to life.

-(Unfortunately I can’t share these beautiful participant story pages further to protect their confidentiality!)
+(Unfortunately, I can’t share these beautiful participant story pages further in order to protect confidentiality!)

 We further synthesized this work to yield five core novel insights about audio listeners today—which we used to structure our segmentation survey, making sure we tapped into needs, preferences, behaviors, and perceptions in each of those areas to better define our segments and how they differed from one another.